 See what you can find!

 River Flow information: USGS

-A primitive paddling launch has been established along Plant Rd, off Rt 101, in East Templeton.
+A primitive paddling launch was established along Plant Rd, off Rt 101, in East Templeton.
 This will permit paddlers to go upstream, south, towards the Otter River Conservation Area in Gardner.
 This area is a rustic paddle through a marsh and is flat water.
 Be prepared to carry over beaver dams along the way.
 The paddle is a fine opportunity to do wildlife viewing.
-MRWC will be continuing to improve access in this area.

 New: MRWC “launches” upper Millers and Otter River Blue Trail segments!
 2017

 MRWC has inaugurated the Upper Millers, Lower Otter, and Upper Otter Blue Trails.
 Fine tuning work is in progress (July 2017) to make final touches to complete this network.
 In the meantime, enjoy the near final guide map: mrwc-5-8-17-UMLO guide